...and the best is quite often pretty expensive.

 Tested at £4200 / Best price £4199 at Sevenoaks

 Of course, not everyone can set aside five figures for just one piece of hi-fi kit, so why not go for an all-in-one hi-res streaming system from Naim for just over four grand?

-The new Uniti Nova is lavishly specified, looks gorgeous, but sounds even better – all you need to do is add speakers and you’ll be enjoying your music collection in style in no time.
+The new Uniti Nova is lavishly specified, looks gorgeous and sounds even better.
+All you need to do is add speakers - you’ll be enjoying your music collection in fine style and in no time.

 Tested at £6280

 Almost seven grand for a pair of floorstanders?
-That may seem expensive, but considering what you get for the money, these ATCs are an absolute bargain.
+Sure, they're expensive - though not gratuitously so - but considering what you get for the money, these ATCs are an absolute bargain.
 They're lovingly made and deliver exceptional sound quality no matter the genre.